lethain/staff-eng/src/markdown/guides/network-of-peers.md

 kind: "guide"
 ---

-As I talk to more and more Staff-plus engineers about career advice, the most consistent recommendation was to develop a personal network of peers doing similar work.
+As I talked to more and more Staff-plus engineers about career advice, the most consistent recommendation was to develop a personal network of peers doing similar work.
 Not _every_ person emphasized this approach, but more than half mentioned it, and for those who did, it tended to be their first and strongest recommendation.

 [Ritu Vincent](https://staffeng.com/stories/ritu-vincent) said,